 Copper is required by the body in relatively smaller amounts.
 However, never underestimate the benefits of the mineral.
 It is required by the body to strengthen your immune system.
 It also helps in the formation of collagen – the structural protein found in skin and other connective tissues.
 It may also act as an antioxidant, fight free radicals, and protect your cells from damage.

 Apart from these benefits, copper also possesses antimicrobial properties that make it a perfect metal to kill bacteria, viruses, and fungi that are known to cause infections.
 Studies have shown how microorganisms can be killed on copper surfaces.1 The killing of microbes using metal surfaces is termed as contact killing.
-For this reason, copper has been used for surfaces that are frequently touched like
+For this reason, copper has been used for surfaces that are frequently touched like door handles, bed rails, and even bathroom fixtures.

 Another important benefit of copper is that it can improve your skin.
 As mentioned earlier, copper aids in the production of collagen which is an important protein that maintains your skin’s elasticity.2 Because of this, it may also be used to heal wounds faster.